-- It is a school expectation that classroom teachers apply the school Behaviour Policy and classroom behaviour management System consistently - The stepped approach and warning system provides a tiered approach to classroom behaviour management giving pupils the opportunity to self-correct their behaviour.
+- It is a school expectation that classroom teachers apply the school Behaviour Policy and classroom behaviour management System consistently, staff receive induction, training and a staff pastoral handbook as well as this policy to support this.
+Heads of Department are expected to support their team in achieving this and are the first step of support where issues may arise. - The stepped approach and warning system provides a tiered approach to classroom behaviour management giving pupils the opportunity to self-correct their behaviour.
 Appropriate classroom management ensures that the majority of well-behaved pupils continue to be taught effectively. - Teachers must not send pupils out of lessons to stand unsupervised in the corridor.
 On occasion a pupil may need to be asked to step outside the classroom to recompose themselves or when teachers need a very brief corrective discussion in private. - If they cannot return, the departmental study system or on call should be used.